 - Competitive price point for tuition

-HUMANITARIAN AID AND DISASTER RELIEF
+What is HUMANITARIAN AID AND DISASTER RELIEF?

 Natural disasters, military conflicts and chronic poverty have left millions in need of humanitarian aid.
 Public health efforts to combat these events span every corner of the globe, each presenting their own set of challenges and opportunities.
 The Bloomberg School of Public Health is responding to the increasing demands for leadership and expertise in the field of humanitarian health.